Courses-journey/cpp-cherno/README.md

 # CONDITIONS and BRANCHES in C++ (if statements)

-- If make programme move from place to antoher in memory depend on condition and start execute commands from that place in memory.
+- If make programme move from place to another in memory depend on condition and start execute commands from that place in memory.
 - If u want a faster code try to avoid them.

 ```c++